ToddHartmann/patches/README.md

 Talienmachi
 --
 I was outside and heard a thump.
 Turning around, I saw what was obviously an alien machine from outer space; I took it inside.
 It had exactly eight knobs.
 I was able to model its sounds and tried to translate what the labels near the knobs seemed to imply.
-Then it evaporated, leaving a slight vanilla scent.
+Then it evaporated, leaving a used motor oil scent.
 <p style="text-align:left;"><img src="Talien.png" width="477" height="69" alt="Talienmachi" title="Talienmachi"/></p>

 Tarinet
 --
-**Tarinet** takes the lead vocal in [Color My Surge](https://raw.githubusercontent.com/ToddHartmann/patches/readme-reinit/Tarinet.mp3)
+**Tarinet** takes the lead vocal in [Color My Surge](https://raw.githubusercontent.com/ToddHartmann/patches/readme-reinit/Tarinet.mp3).
+Maybe it's more of a bass clarinet.
 <p style="text-align:left;"><img src="Tarinet.png" width="477" height="69" alt="Tarinet" title="Tarinet"/></p>
 |||
 |-|-|
 |**Osc Spread**|Left-Right pitch difference|